 3. Mongo: “Mongo only pawn in game of life.”

-Lesson: this has got to be one of the most profound quotes from western civilization in the last four decades.
-I’ve used this line more than any other from the movie and for months on end it was the tag line on my Outlook signature.
+Lesson: this has got to be one of the most profound quotes from western civilization in the last half-century.
+I’ve used this line more than any other from the movie; for months on end it was the tag line on my Outlook signature.
 The lesson?
 In short, I’m only a cog in the enormous universal machine.

 4. Jim: What did you expect?
 "Welcome, sonny?"
 "Make yourself at home?"
 "Marry my daughter?"
 You've got to remember that these are just simple farmers.
 These are people of the land.
 The common clay of the new West.
 You know... morons.”